NeilJustice/ZenUnitAndMetalMock/README.md

 |`SKIP_TEMPLATE_TESTS(HighQualityTestClassName, Reason, TemplateArguments...)`|Prevents a `TEMPLATE_TEST_CLASS` from running when `ZenUnit::RunTests(argc, argv)` is called.|
 |`THEN_SKIP_TEMPLATE_TESTS(HighQualityTestClassName, Reason, TemplateArguments...)`|Prevents a `TEMPLATE_TEST_CLASS` from running when `ZenUnit::RunTests(argc, argv)` is called.
 For use after `SKIP_TEMPLATE_TESTS`.|

-### Maximize Mutation Coverage By Testing With Random Values
+### Maximizing Mutation Coverage By Testing With ZenUnit-Generated Random Values

-ZenUnit provides the following random-value-generating functions for maximizing [mutation coverage](https://en.wikipedia.org/wiki/Mutation_testing), the next frontier in software quality metrics.
-Testing using random values instead of constant values renders test code immune to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today during code review time or automatically in the 2020s at CI/CD time by running an LLVM-powered mutation testing framework such as [Mull](https://github.com/mull-project/mull).
+ZenUnit provides the following random-value-generating functions for maximizing [mutation coverage](https://en.wikipedia.org/wiki/Mutation_testing), the next frontier software quality metric beyond code coverage.
+Testing using random values instead of constant values renders test code immune to the swap-variable-with-constant code mutation, which is a straightforward code mutation to induce manually today during code review time or automatically in the 2020s during CI/CD time by running an LLVM-powered mutation testing framework such as [Mull](https://github.com/mull-project/mull).

 |Random Value Generating Function|Behavior|
 |--------------------------------|--------|